 - The saddle stem can also move up and down.
 For proper bike fit, the saddle should be about hip height when you are standing next to the bike.
 The stem post is angled back on the s22i so when you raise the stem, it will move the saddle back slightly.
 This increases the span between the saddle and handlebars and keeps body position aligned so taller riders’ knees are directly over the pedals.
 If your knees jut forward during riding, extending past the midline of the foot, it can produce unwanted knee tension.

 - Handlebars can also be adjusted up or down on the handlebar post knob.
 Handlebars should be roughly the same height as your saddle.
 Set an appropriate saddle height first and then adjust the handlebars to match.
 More experienced riders can set the handlebars lower, decreasing torso angle, but this is per rider comfort.
 Do not set handlebars so low that your diaphragm is restricted.

 - All adjustment areas (seat post, carriage, and handlebar post) are clearly marked with orange inch measurements so you can find the right position each time.

-- NordicTrack includes a family plan package of iFit free for the first year — a value of over $400.
-After that, iFit costs $15/month for one user or $33/month for up to five users (family plan). iFit enhances the overall experience on the s22i.
+- NordicTrack includes a family plan package of iFit free for the first 30 days.
+After that, iFit costs $39/month for up to five users (family plan). iFit enhances the overall experience on the S22i.
 It includes a database of over 16,000 different workouts including both classes and outdoor rides that are constantly updated.
 You need a WiFi connection to run iFit.

 - Compact footprint doesn’t take up much space

-- Two fans are attached at the bottom of the screen
+- A fan is attached at the bottom of the screen

 - It might seem silly, but the fan built into the screen on the s22i is a must-have for me!
-The fans produce good airflow and are situated at just the right height.
-I didn’t find the fans overly noisy.
+The fan produces good airflow and is situated at just the right height.
+I didn’t find the fan to be overly noisy.

 - Wheels under Front Stabilizer make it easy to move